documentationfor yFiles for HTML 3.0.0.1

 Type Name Description

-ReparentStripeInputModeRecognizes and handles row (column) re-parenting/reordering mouse gestures
+ReparentStripeInputModeRecognizes and handles mouse gestures for reordering rows and columns.

 ClickInputModeRecognizes mouse clicks, including double clicks.
 This child input mode is disabled if TableEditorInputMode is used as a child input mode of GraphEditorInputMode.